rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 ### :material-docker: **2.4. docker-compose.override.yml**
 As the name implies, this file contains the settings that will override `docker-compose.yml`.

-If you have not yet configured the `br-lab` network.
-Access: [Configuring the Docker Network](../../../../Laboratórios/Juniper/vJunos/Lab%20Descoberta/index.md/#31-configurando-a-rede-docker)
+If you have not yet configured the `br-lab` network, access: [Configuring the Docker Network](../../../../Laboratórios/Juniper/vJunos/Lab%20Descoberta/index.md/#31-configurando-a-rede-docker)

 1. Create the file and access it with an editor:
 ```bash